Ouranosinc/Magpie/docs/configuration.rst

 Application Settings
 ~~~~~~~~~~~~~~~~~~~~~

-Following settings are used to define values that are employed by `Magpie` after loading the `Loading Settings`_.
+Following configuration parameters are used to define values that are employed by `Magpie` after loading
+the `Loading Settings`_.
+All ``magpie.[variable_name]`` counterpart definitions are also available as described
+at the start of the `Configuration`_ section.

 - | ``MAGPIE_URL``
   | Full hostname URL to use so that `Magpie` can resolve his own running instance location.